JuanTech-cyber/Cleaner/README.md

 ***This program can eliminate the windows update and give you more free space***

+-- Unzip de folder

+-- Run JT_Cleaner as administrator

 --Enter number 1 to eliminate the update
+                /OR/
 --Enter number 2 to exit the program

 //If you like the program considere buy me a coffe//